MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Send-ServiceFabricClusterHealthReport.md

 The health report contains information about the health property **EnoughNodes** in a Warning health state.
 The report stays in health store for 10 seconds, after which it is automatically removed.
 The command specifies the *SequenceNumber* parameter.
-The sequence number must be higher than any previously reported sequence numbers for the same **SourceId** and **Property**, or the report will be rejected due to staleness.
+The sequence number must be higher than any previously reported sequence numbers for the same **SourceId** and **Property**, or the report is rejected due to staleness.

 ## PARAMETERS